Consequences of Nazism: Germany

 More than 8 million Germans, including almost 2 million civilians, died during World War II (see World War II casualties).
-After the end of the war in Europe additional casualties were incurred during the Allied occupation and also during the population expulsions that followed.
+After the end of the war in Europe, additional German casualties were incurred during the Allied occupation and also during the expulsions of ethnic Germans that followed in Eastern Europe.

-After the war, the German people were often viewed with contempt because they were blamed by other Europeans for Nazi crimes.
-Germans visiting abroad, particularly in the 1950s and 1960s, attracted insults from locals, and from foreigners who may have lost their families or friends in the atrocities.
+After the war, Germans were often viewed with contempt and blamed for Nazi crimes, especially in countries occupied by Nazi Germany.
+Germans visiting abroad, particularly in the 1950s and 1960s, attracted insults from locals and from foreigners, many of whom lost their families or friends in the atrocities.
 Today in Europe and worldwide (particularly in countries that fought against the Axis), Germans may be scorned by elderly people who were alive to experience the atrocities committed by Nazi Germans during World War II.
-This resulted in a feeling of controversy for many Germans, causing numerous discussions and rows among scholars and politicians in Post-War West Germany (for example, the "Historikerstreit" [historians' argument] in the 1980s) and after Reunification.
-Here, the discussion was mainly about the role that the unified Germany should play in the world and in Europe.
-Bernard Schlink's novel The Reader concerns how post-war Germans dealt with the issue.
+This resulted in a feeling of collective guilt for many Germans, causing numerous discussions and rows among scholars and politicians in Post-War West Germany (for example, the "Historikerstreit" [historians' argument] in the 1980s) and after Reunification.
+Here, the discussion mainly revolved around the role that the unified Germany should play in the world and in Europe.
+Bernard Schlink's novel The Reader concerns the various and diverging ways post-war Germans grappled with the issue.

-Following World War II, the Allies embarked on a program of denazification, but as the Cold War intensified these efforts were curtailed in the west.
+Following World War II, the Allies embarked on a program of denazification in their zones of occupation, but, as the Cold War intensified, these efforts were curtailed in West Germany, where leading politicians like Konrad Adenauer encouraged Germans to move on from the Nazi years and embrace a new, democratic Germany allied with the West.

 Germany itself and the German economy were devastated, with great parts of most major cities destroyed by the bombings of the Allied forces, sovereignty taken away by the Allies and the territory filled with millions of refugees from the former eastern provinces which the Allies had decided were to be annexed by the Soviet Union and Poland, moving the eastern German border westwards to the Oder-Neisse line and effectively reducing Germany in size by roughly 25% (see also Potsdam Conference).
 The remaining parts of Germany were divided among the Allies and occupied by British (the north-west), French (the south-west), American (the south) and Soviet (the east) troops.

 The expulsions of Germans from the lost areas in the east (see also Former eastern territories of Germany), the Sudetenland, and elsewhere in eastern Europe went on for several years.
 The number of Germans expelees totaled roughly 15,000,000.
 Estimates of number of deaths in connection with expulsion range from under 500,000 to 3 million.